Home | The Boat | First Mate | Admiral | Guestbook

 My first advice to all boaters is to put everything away.

 At the beginning of this journey (5.5 years into it now) I used far more nuts and bolts and my screw driver/drill use was a constant plus the jig saw was very handy.
-No doubt unless you've lucked into a boat that's been a home, when you first move to your home you'll find storage spots that seem so obvious though access to said locker space is either difficult or impractical for daily use.
+Unless you are fortunate enough to purchase a boat that has been a home you will run into similar difficulties.
+You will find storage spots that seem obvious though access to said locker space is either difficult or impractical for daily use.

-That's where my boat buddies aboard Freebird helped.
+That is where my boat buddies aboard Freebird helped.
 Marsha and Kenny (aka Muscles) became friends as we endeavored to make our homes more comfortable.
 Theirs is a beamy Freedom30.
 In any event Muscles helped me and above is one of the most useful cut-outs he created.
-It's in the end of the bench seat that faces the companionway in the galley.
-That's the forward bench and behind that locker door is my easily accessed tool locker.
+It is in the end of the bench seat that faces the companionway in the galley.
+That is the forward bench and behind that locker door is my easily accessed tool locker.

-Like most (all?) boats with dinette seating, there's a large lift out cover from the top into the space, but who wants to shift cushions and pillows each time you want a screwdriver?
-The locker created is dedicated to tools, my Calder's Mechanical and Electrical Manual along with paperwork.
-And it's perfection indeed.
+Like most (all?) boats with dinette seating, there is a large lift out cover from the top into the space.
+Nobody I know wants to shift cushions and pillows each time they need access to that space.
+The locker access created is dedicated to tools, my

-From bottom to top, this is what I've got loaded in a tiny 24" wide locker space:
+From bottom to top, this is what I have loaded in a tiny 24" wide locker space:

-*Aside re the stove and Rustoleum paint: The stovetop on Seaweed was corroded and not too great looking and flat black was on hand so I painted it.
-No, it's not perfect but does look a darn sight better and at some point perhaps I'll run across another stove and replace mine.
-In the meantime it works and that's most important to me.
+*Aside re the stove and Rustoleum paint: The stovetop on Seaweed was corroded and not too great looking.
+Flat black Rustoleum was on hand so I painted it.
+No, it is not perfect however the stove does look a darn sight better.
+At some point perhaps I will run across another stove and replace mine.
+In the meantime it works and that is most important to me.

 This level features many of tools when working with power.
 The

-One last handy-to-have (and I didn't when I started this journey) item is a universal socket joint.
-Mine's above the crowfoot and what it does is allow multiple twists in between your ratchet and socket.
+One last handy-to-have item is a universal socket joint.
+I did not own one when I started my life aboard Seaweed.
+What it does is allow multiple twists in between your ratchet and socket.
 On my boat that flexibility was crucial in tightening the bolts that hold on the valve cover.
-Don't ask about how I know that -- it's ugly, and oily.
+Please ask about how I know that.
+The storey is ugly, and oily.
 This Universal Joint Kit is what I should have bought instead of the $10 I paid for the 1/4" drive, and I'd would now have a 3/8" drive.
 20/20 hindsight strikes again.

 As you can see, everything fits nice and tidy into one small 24" wide locker space.
 Of course every girl needs a digital multi-meter.
 Mine's not the best, but it is inexpensive and works!

 With everything put away I can sit back and enjoy the day.
 Keeping tools tidy means they are always available at a moments notice.
-Thanks to Kenny on Freebird I have a great location for my tools that is easy to access and perhaps have given you an idea for your own boat.
+Thanks to Kenny on Freebird I have a great location for my tools that is easy to access.
+Perhaps this has given you an idea for your own boat.
 Happy Cruising!

 Are there any hand tools you wouldn't be without?